-Glyphosate in Monsanto’s ‘Roundup’ and Alzheimer’s Diseaseby Amylee Amos MS, RDN, IFMCPNutrition
+Glyphosate in Monsanto’s ‘Roundup’ and Alzheimer’s Diseaseby Amylee Amos PhD, RDN, IFMCPNutrition

 Glyphosate has been discussed in the news fairly often recently.
 As with any controversy deeply entrenched in big industry, the opinions on both sides of the argument are heated.
 Here we break down some of the facts and the potential impact on brain health.

 Glyphosate is the active ingredient in Monsanto’s weed killer, Roundup.
 It is used as an herbicide for commodity foods such as oats, wheat, corn, and many other foods, and also as a drying agent on wheat pre-harvest.
 Glyphosate is a patented antibiotic.